 The first signs of trouble began when Hunter was only 5 years old.
 Suddenly the once-sharp kindergartener could not recall whether he was eating breakfast or dinner.
 “This was not like Hunter,” explained Angela, Hunter’s mother.
 Doctors in Coral Springs indicated that attention-deficit / hyperactivity disorder (ADHD) was the cause of the bouts of forgetfulness.
 Then one day, Hunter looked at Angela with a blank stare that lasted a few seconds.
 He did not move or blink.
 “When I would tell people about what had happened to Hunter, they would say that he was probably just messing with me,” said Angela.
 “Everyone thought I was crazy, but I knew something was definitely wrong.”

 In March of 2009, Hunter’s parents learned that something was definitely wrong with their second-born son.
-Following her instinct, Angela made an appointment with Miami Children’s Hospital.
+Following her instinct, Angela made an appointment with Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 That’s where Dr. Carlos Gadia, a pediatric neurologist, found a large tumor in Hunter’s brain.
 Hunter's family was told that the tumor had been causing the seizures and the memory loss, and had to be removed quickly.
-Hunter had brain surgery to remove the “boo boo” (as he calls it) a month later with Dr. Sanjiv Bhatia, a pediatric neurosurgeon at Miami Children’s Hospital.
-“I was expecting the worst possible situation - but Miami Children’s Hospital gave me back my son,” said Angela.
+Hunter had brain surgery to remove the “boo boo” (as he calls it) a month later with Dr. Sanjiv Bhatia, a pediatric neurosurgeon at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+“I was expecting the worst possible situation - but Nicklaus Children's Hospital, formerly Miami Children's Hospital, gave me back my son,” said Angela.

 Back to normal